Shane07p/TheSnakeGame/README.md

 - Obstacles: The game spawns obstacles randomly and its position changes over the time and number of obstacles increase as level increase.

+- Pause: On pressing 'p' game will pause and pressing 'r' game will resume.

 ## Controls

 - Arrow Keys or WASD: Move the snake